 |Kian Bee is the Principal Investigator of this project.
 He holds a PhD in Neuroscience from Queensland Brain Institute, an MBA and a Bachelor of Computer Engineering degree.
 He is also an alumnus of INSEAD where he studied Corporate Governance under the International Directors Programme.
 He was a visiting scholar to Harvard Medical School and was actively involved in the local start-up scenes among other work.
 His main research interest is in understanding the neural correlates of the brain networks related to human learning and environment.
 He is also keenly passionate about applying neuroscience for business and marketing as he believes that the more we understand the functions and connectivity of our brains, the more we can attain better mental health and make better individual and business decisions.|

-Delphine Low Delphine is a multi-talented individual.
-She spoke on the topic related to sleep and autism.
-She is an alumnus of the National University of Singapore where she read cell & molecular biology and pursued her interest in biomedical R&D with the Institute of Molecular & Cell Biology (now a research institute under A*STAR).
-She went on to join a local strategic business unit to start up education in life sciences.
-Following this, she obtained her MSc in Logistics & Supply Chain Management with University College Dublin.
+Daffodil Loe Daffodil is a multi-talented individual.
+She is an alumnus of the National University of Singapore where she read cell & molecular biology and pursued her interest in biomedical R&D. She went on to join a start up in life sciences, and obtained her MSc.
 Melding her interests in the sciences of sports and nutrition, she advocates healthy living through natural foods diet, and sustaining fitness through sports and active living.

 This project would not have been possible without the tireless contributions by many individuals, including students and parents.
 We like to acknowledge their contributions here by mentioning their names (not in any order).
 They have helped to build the content, the framework, the platform, the logic, the technical programming, the security, the games, the visuals, the innovative ideas, the user experience design and engagements, and the list goes on.
 T H A N K - Y O U - ALL!